5Star: History

-2006–08: Five Life
+2006-08: Five Life

-The channel was intended to be a female-orientated channel with an emphasis on lifestyle programming.
+Five Life was intended to be a female-oriented channel emphasising lifestyle programming.
 Channel 5 announced that programming on launch would include The Ellen DeGeneres Show, Love My Way, Windfall, Angela's Eyes, and a weekday double-bill of the chat show Trisha Goddard.
 On 16 October 2006, a day following the channel's launch, Australian soap opera Home and Away began airing from episode 4212 (Season 19, Episode 112).
-New episodes are shown Monday to Friday in a 'First Look' screening with episodes following the Channel 5 airing.
+New episodes were shown Monday to Friday in a 'First Look' screening with episodes following the Channel 5 airing.
 Repeats of popular female-skewing dramas, both nationally and internationally produced, were soon acquired.
-Following the channel's launch, a time-shift version of the channel was launched in summer 2007.
+A time-shift version was launched following the channel's launch in summer 2007.

-2008–11: Fiver
+2008-11: Fiver

-Five Life was repositioned and relaunched as Fiver in April 28, 2008 while still targeting female audiences, the channel was re-positioned with a "younger, faster, louder" concept, meant to compete with Sky Living.
-On-air presentation reflected this shift with a "cursor" motif, typing out words reflecting programs and current events.
+On 28 April 2008, Five Life was relaunched as Fiver, with a new branding strategy aimed at a younger audience.
+The rebranding introduced a "younger, faster, louder" concept to compete with Sky Living.
+The channel adopted a unique on-air presentation featuring a "cursor" motif, which typed out words related to programs and current events.